sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Modify the `Order` flow by adding the following additional operations.

-After the App Connect REST operation you will be adding three operations  One that will strip the HTTP Headers, another that will put to a MQ queue, and third that will put to a Queue that will be transfered to EventStreams (simulated).
-No transformation required - a vanilla put into each of the endpoints.
+After the App Connect REST operation you will be adding three operations.
+One that will strip the HTTP Headers, another that will put to a MQ queue, and third that will put to a Queue that will be transfered to EventStreams (simulated).

 Here is what the flow will look like.
 Instructions to follow